-This was more than just another story about catching lots of fish.
-It was a prophetic sign and a theological encounter through which Jesus connected and transformed Simon.
+So, this was more than just another story about catching lots of fish.

+It was a prophetic sign and a theological encounter

+which served to reveal his power & who Jesus really was, through which Jesus connected and transformed Simon.

 Jesus so completely changed Simon's perspective & his priorities, that he eagerly left everything behind to follow his Lord Jesus.
-An experience with Jesus creates new beginnings & new possibilities.